 Vaark refused to back down.
-"Perhaps another lender would be more to your liking," And he liked seeing the nostril flare that meant he had struck home.
+"Perhaps another lender would be more to your liking," he said and ejoyed seeing the nostril flare that meant he had struck home.
 D'Ortega was notorious for unpaid debts and had to search far outside Maryland for a broker, since local ones refused what they knew would be certain default.
 The air between them tightened.

 "You don't seem to comprehend my offer.
-I am not disawning my debt.
-I am paying it.
+I am not forfeiting my debt.
+I am honoring it.
 The value of a seasoned slave is beyond adequate."